thilanka/hangoutsbot/hangupsbot/plugins/iitc/README.md

-# Hangoutsbot IITC plugin
+# Hangupsbot IITC plugin

 ## Description

-This module provides an interface to Ingress Intel maps from the hangoutsbot bot interface.
+This module provides an interface to Ingress Intel maps from the Hangupsbot interface.

 You do not have permission to redistribute this code, it is pre-alpha, do not share it.

 ### Usage

-This module provides new hangoutsbot commands:
+This module provides new Hangupsbot commands:

     /bot iitc _region_
       Show a current intel map for the defined region